-Today, computers are usually used to calculate your credit score.
-Your score is determined by assigning points to such things as your income, how long you've been in your current job, what your work is, whether you own your home or rent, how much credit you have, and more.
-It boils down to the three "Cs":
+Ever wonder how you really rate with creditors?
+As you know, creditors want to know whether you will be a good credit risk.
+To help them figure this out, most creditors use scoring systems they have designed over time.
+Your credit score is determined by assigning points to such things as your income, how long you've been in your current job, what your work is, whether you own your home or rent, how much credit you have, and more.
+Here's how the system works.